malain96/Hlamnik/README.md

 * Clone or download the repository
 * Open the project in your favorite IDE (Android Studio or VS Code)
 * Generate the database using `flutter packages pub run build_runner build`
-* Generate the localizations using `lutter pub run easy_localization:generate -S assets/translations -f keys -o locale_keys.g.dart`
+* Generate the localizations using `flutter pub run easy_localization:generate -S assets/translations -f keys -o locale_keys.g.dart`
 * Launch an emulator or connect your phone
 * Run the app